tarky/tarky.github.io/_posts/2014-11-17-virtualizing-aws-opsworks-on-local-vagrant.md

 Let's go back to Vagrantfile.

-The following run the setup process using node information set by the above `json.erb`.
+The following runs the setup process using node information set by the above `json.erb`.

 {% highlight ruby %}
 config.vm.provision "shell", inline: "opsworks-agent-cli run_command"